Clearco Review: Fees, Terms & Best Clearco Alternatives (2026)

 Section 6 prohibits entering into any cash advance, factoring, royalty, revenue share, or similar arrangement with any other party.
 You also cannot take any new loan secured by future receivables without Clearco's prior written consent.
 This locks you into a single financing relationship.

-On a $320,000 advance, the contract requires repaying $393,062, a $73,000 fee with no fixed repayment timeline.
-The "Percentage Discount" for early repayment is set to 0%, meaning you owe the full amount regardless of when you repay.
-For fast-growing companies, the effective APR can exceed 45%.
+Independent reviews place Cash Advance / Capital fees in the 8–14% range — Finaloop reports 12% on Marketing Capital, Commerce Caffeine reports 8–14%.
+At the 12% midpoint, a $320,000 advance requires repaying ~$358,400 — a $38,400 fee with no fixed timeline.
+The "Percentage Discount" for early repayment is set to 0%, so you owe the full amount regardless of when you repay.
+Trustpilot reviewers cite effective APRs of 35–40% when the daily sweep repays in 4 months.

 Approved Card & Vendor Restrictions